openstack/ironic-specs/specs/juno-implemented/support-external-dhcp.rst

 The two initial provider implementations will be "neutron" and "none".

-Neutron functioality that does not relate to DHCP (ie. updating a port's MAC address) will not be moved.
+Neutron functionality that does not relate to DHCP (ie. updating a port's MAC address) will not be moved.

 Alternatives